aptech/docs/docs/CR-fflush.rst

 ----------------
 .. function:: fflush(f)

-    :param f: file handle of a file opened with fopen.
+    :param f: file handle of a file opened with :func:`fopen`.
     :type f: scalar

     :returns: ret (*scalar*), 0 if successful, -1 if not.

 Remarks
 -------

-If fflush fails, you can call fstrerror to find out why.
+If :func:`fflush` fails, you can call :func:`fstrerror` to find out why.

-If you pass fflush the handle of a file opened with open (i.e., a data set or matrix file), your program will terminate with a fatal error.
+If you pass :func:`fflush` the handle of a file opened with :func:`open` (i.e., a data set or matrix file), your program will terminate with a fatal error.